Skip to main content

 • The connection test should be successful.
 If not, please contact Support.

-Option 2: Modify Authentication Policy
+Option 2: Modify an Existing Authentication Policy on the User

 Prerequisites

-• You must have ACCOUNTADMIN or SECURITYADMIN role privileges
+• ACCOUNTADMIN or SECURITYADMIN role

 Steps

-CREATE AUTHENTICATION POLICY pat_policy
+ALTER AUTHENTICATION POLICY <EXISTING_POLICY_NAME>

 NETWORK_POLICY_EVALUATION = NOT_ENFORCED